kaizen-ai/kaizenflow/docs/onboarding/kaizenflow.set_up_development_environment.how_to_guide.md

 ### Supported OS

-- Kaizenflow supports Mac (both x86 and Apple Silicon) and Linux Ubuntu
+- KaizenFlow supports Mac (both x86 and Apple Silicon) and Linux Ubuntu
 - We do not support Windows and WSL: we have tried several times to port the tool chain to it, but there are always subtle incompatible behaviors that drive everyone crazy